Unit 3: Advanced Topics & Disease Prevention¶

 4. Discuss any supplements with their healthcare provider, especially if taking medications

-The cost consideration
+The cost consideration¶

-Supplements add up financially.
-A client taking multiple premium supplements might spend $200-500 per month or more.
-For many people, that money would deliver far more health benefit if spent on:
+Supplements add up financially, and a client taking multiple premium supplements might spend $200-500 per month or more.

 - Higher-quality whole foods (more vegetables, better protein sources)